sobamchan/sobamchan.github.io/about.md

 title: "about"
 ---

 Hello, I am Sotaro Takeshita.
-I am a first-year Ph.D. student at University of Mannheim focusing on text summarization.
+I am a second-year Ph.D. student at University of Mannheim focusing on text summarization.
 I am interested in

 - text summarization